M.A. Counseling Psychology

 Now Accepting Applications for Fall Enrollment (September 2014)

-Palo Alto University’s M.A. in Counseling Psychology is designed to prepare students to serve their communities as licensed Marriage and Family Therapists or licensed Professional Clinical Counselors in the State of California.
-The program’s format provides for evening classes and allows some classes to be taken online.
-During the first year, most students can maintain full-time employment and study in the evenings and on weekends.
-Additionally, classes are offered at two locations:
+Palo Alto University’s M.A.
+Counseling Psychology is designed to prepare students to serve their communities as licensed Marriage and Family Therapists or licensed Professional Clinical Counselors in the State of California.
+The program’s format offers evening classes and allows some classes to be taken online.
+During the first year, most students can maintain full-time employment and study during evenings and weekends.

-Our professors draw from their academic backgrounds and professional experiences to provide students with the training they will need to be successful and practice professionally.
-Students learn through lecture, discussion, and evidenced-based learning material, then put their new knowledge to work in their internships, all guided by their professors.
+Professors draw from their academic backgrounds and professional experiences to provide students with the training they will need to be successful and practice professionally.
+Students learn through professor-guided lecture, discussion, and evidenced-based learning material, and apply new knowledge and skills in their internships.
 The program also has a unique multicultural focus with an emphasis on culture, social justice and families.
 Instructors equip students to serve individuals from different backgrounds and with widely different needs.

-The M.A. in Counseling Psychology program also involves innovative and creative collaborations with a rich variety of institutions in the San Francisco Bay Area and the Monterey Bay Area.
-The program combines an emphasis on scientific research with an intensity and breadth of clinical training to produce graduates and clinicians whose practices are grounded in science and meet the highest professional standards.
-That scientific and professional rigor makes our MA in Counseling Psychology uniquely suited to attract and train students at all levels who aspire to help families in need of care.
+The M.A.
+Counseling Psychology program also involves innovative and creative collaborations with a rich variety of institutions in the San Francisco Bay and Monterey Bay Areas.
+The program combines an emphasis on scientific research with extensive clinical training to produce clinicians whose practices are grounded in science and meet the highest professional standards.
+That scientific and professional rigor makes the M.A.
+Counseling Psychology uniquely suited to attract and train students at all levels who aspire to help families in need of care.